-In feeding, you have to provide your dog with a diet on whether he needs to gain or lose weight.
-Even if he needs to gain weight, overfeeding is a big no-no. Overfeeding can lead to obesity and to health consequences like arthritis, diabetes, heart & kidney diseases, and a shorter lifespan.
+In feeding, you have to provide your dog with a diet on whether your pup needs to gain or lose weight.
+Even if they need to gain weight, overfeeding is a big no-no. Overfeeding can lead to obesity and to health consequences like arthritis, diabetes, heart & kidney diseases, and a shorter lifespan.

-If your dog is overweight, feed him on early schedules and on longer intervals so he’ll have enough time to burn calories.
-If your dog needs to gain weight, feed him several times a day, especially before sleeping time.Don’t forget teeth and gum health
+If your dog is overweight, feed your pup on early schedules and on longer intervals so they have enough time to burn calories.
+If your dog needs to gain weight, feed them several times a day, especially before sleeping time.Don’t forget teeth and gum health

-What you feed your dog also greatly affects his teeth and gum health.
+What you feed your dog also greatly affects their teeth and gum health.
 A poor and unhealthy diet will cause gum disease also known as periodontal disease.

-You should also be providing chews, particularly premium antler chews like the Pet Parents® Gnawtlers®.
-These make a delicious and nutritious treat.
-These strengthen your pup’s teeth without all the calories, digestive issues, and safety issues associated with other options.Tailor your dog’s nutritional needs
+You should also be providing chews, particularly premium antler chews like Pet Parents® Gnawtlers®.
+These make a delicious and nutritious treat, as they have calcium, phosphorus, maganese and zinc inside the bone marrow.
+These will help clean your pup’s teeth without the calories, digestive issues, and safety issues associated with other options.Tailor your dog’s nutritional needs

-A healthy dog diet will differ from one dog to another and will depend on his specific needs.
+A healthy dog diet will differ from one dog to another and will depend on their specific needs.

-You might want to consider giving multivitamins as an addition to the healthy dog diet you will provide him.
+You might want to consider giving multivitamins as an addition to the healthy dog diet you will provide your fur baby.
 You can go with Pet Parents® 5-in-1 Dog Multivitamins that will provide beneficial ingredients that help promote powerful daily health support.

-These supplements can help provide extra support for bodily functions and development that growing puppies need for a fun-filled, active life.
+These supplements for dogs can help provide extra support for bodily functions and development that growing puppies need for a fun-filled, active life.

 These are also good for adult and senior dogs, as preventing health problems is important.
-Even when your dog grows older or is nearing his senior years, he is still capable of moving around and living his best life.
+Even when your dog grows older or is nearing their senior years, they can still be capable of moving around and living their best life.